A self-hosted gateway that exposes local Postgres databases and HTTP APIs through a secure tunnel, with resource-scoped keys and per-request logs.

 Host agent opens an outbound encrypted WebSocket to your gateway.
 No port forwarding, no firewall changes, no public IP needed.

-Register Postgres, Ollama, ComfyUI, or any HTTP service by name.
-Hot-reload on file save; URLs stay stable across restarts.
+Register a Postgres connection string or HTTP service by name.
+Gateway URLs stay stable across host restarts.

 Every proxied request recorded: timestamp, method, path, status, latency, key.
 Filter, tail, export to your logging stack.